🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’Έ Cost of Living + 6.8 -- 150 Halle is significantly more affordable than major German hubs like Berlin or Munich, offering a high quality of life for a moderate budget.
+πŸ’Έ Cost of Living + 6.8 -- 150 Halle is more affordable than most German cities, with moderate costs for a single person, but still higher than budget-friendly nomad hubs.

-πŸ’± Currency Stability + 9.5 -- 30 The Euro is a highly stable global reserve currency, providing excellent financial predictability for digital nomads.
+πŸ’± Currency Stability + 9.5 -- 30 The Euro is a highly stable currency with low inflation and strong economic backing, ensuring reliable purchasing power for digital nomads.

 πŸ’» DIGITAL NOMAD ESSENTIALS